Setting Up HSA for Small Business Owners

 HSAs offer tax advantages to the employee

-Health savings accounts make it possible to save pre-tax dollars for health care expenses.
+Health savings accounts make it possible to save pre-tax dollars for health care expenses, including specialist visits, surgeries, and more.
 This tax-advantaged savings structure makes HSAs a valuable part of any retirement portfolio, and therefore an attractive workplace benefit.

 There is no contribution minimum

-Unlike some health insurance benefits, there is no minimum requirement for contributing to an employee HSA.
-This makes employee HSAs a possibility for even the smallest of companies, who can start small and increase their contribution amounts over time.
+Unlike some health insurance benefits, there is no minimum requirement for contributing to an employee’s HSA.
+This makes employee HSAs a possibility for even the smallest of companies, which can start small and increase their contribution amounts over time.

 Funds stay with the employees, even if they leave their job

 HSAs are owned and administered by the employee.
 This means that they can take it with them if they change employers.
-This ‘portability’ adds to the HSAs overall value to the employee.
+This ‘portability’ adds to the HSAs overall value to the employee, as changes in their employment don’t mean a loss in benefit coverage.

 Many plans options are HSA-qualified